Having your radiotherapy for vaginal cancer

 This page is about having radiotherapy for vaginal cancer.

 Many women have a course of external radiotherapy first and then internal radiotherapy treatment after that.

 You go to the hospital for treatment once a day, from Monday to Friday, with a break at weekends.
-The length of your course of treatment will depend on the type and size of your cancer and on the aim of the treatment.
+The length of your course of treatment depends on the type and size of your cancer and on the aim of the treatment.
 The treatment only takes a few minutes each time.
 It doesn't hurt.
-You will not be able to feel it at all.
+You won't feel it at all.
 Having external radiotherapy does not make you radioactive.

 There are two ways that internal radiotherapy (brachytherapy) may be given for vaginal cancer.
 It can be from radioactive sources placed inside the vagina (intracavitary radiotherapy).
 Or from radioactive implants put into the cancer and surrounding tissues (interstitial radiotherapy).

 Intracavitary radiotherapy is more commonly used in the UK.
 You can have this treatment as one long inpatient treatment, over 2 to 5 days.
 Or in 2 or more short treatments, either as an outpatient or with overnight stays in hospital.

 You can view and print the quick guides for all the pages in the treating vaginal cancer section.